-Article 28.2 of the Regulations of the Board lays down the directors' obligation to inform the Appointments and Remuneration Committee about any criminal proceedings in which they are charged, as well as the later stages of the proceedings.
+Article 28.2 of the Regulations of the Board lays down the directors' obligation to inform the Appointments and Remuneration Committee about any circumstance that affect them, related or not to their actions within the Company, that might harm the Company's name and reputation and, in particular, report any criminal case brought against them and the progress of any subsequent trial.

-Article 22.3 envisages the directors' obligation to offer their resignation to the Board and if the latter considers this appropriate, to go through with this resignation if, amongst other reasons:
+Article 22.3 envisages the directors' obligation to place their position at the disposal of the Board of Directors and formalize the relevant resignation in the following cases:

-- (i) when they cease to occupy the executive posts which were associated with their appointment as director, except by express ratification by the Board of Directors, following a non-binding report to the Appointments and Remuneration Committee; - (ii) when they incur in any of the legally foreseen cases of incompatibility or prohibition; - (iii) when they are prosecuted for a supposedly criminal act or an order is brought against them to commence oral proceedings for any of the offenses indicated in article 213 of the Spanish Companies Act or are the object of disciplinary action of a serious or very serious nature by supervisory authorities; - (iv) when they are seriously admonished by the Audit Committee for having failed to comply with their obligations as directors; - (v) when their Directorship on the Board could place the best interests of the Company at risk or when the reasons for their appointment disappear; and

-- (vi) in the case of a propriety director, when the shareholder whose interests he/she represents on the Board sells his/her participation in the Company, or when they are reduced to below a level that reasonably justified such an appointment. - C.1.37.
-Indicate whether any member of the board of directors has notified the company that he/she has been prosecuted or that an order has been brought against them to commence oral proceedings for any of the offenses stipulated in article 213 of the Spanish Companies Act:
+- (a) when they cease to occupy the executive posts which were associated with their appointment as director, except by express ratification by the Board of Directors, following a non-binding report to the Appointments and Remuneration Committee; - (b) when circumstances arise that might harm the Company's name and reputation, related or not to their actions within the Company; - (c) when they incur in any of the legally foreseen cases of incompatibility or prohibition; - (d) when any criminal charges are brought against them, prior report of the Appointments and Remuneration Committee or are the object of disciplinary action of a serious or very serious nature by supervisory authorities; - (e) when the Audit Committee gives them a serious warning for having infringed their obligations as directors; - (f) when their Directorship on the Board could place the best interests of the Company at risk or when the reasons for their appointment disappear; and - (g) in the case of a proprietary director, when the shareholder whose interests he/she represents on the Board sells his/her participation in the Company, or when they are reduced to below a level that reasonably justified such an appointment. - C.1.37.
+Indicate, unless exceptional circumstances have taken place and have been recorded in the relevant minutes, if the board was notified or was otherwise made aware of any situation affecting the director, related or not to his/her conduct within the Company, that could have a negative impact on its name and reputation: